 Stamps for use at the U.N.
 European office (also known as Palais des Nations) in Geneva, Switzerland, are denominated in Swiss francs and centimes, and are inscribed with the name of the organization in French: "Nations Unies."
 The first United Nations - Geneva stamps were issued in 1969 and have included the popular Human Rights issues and also the Endangered Species annual issue.

 Working for Peace, the United Nations has issued stamps during the United Nations Temporary Executive Authority in West New Guinea (UNTEA), the United Nations Security Force in East Timor and the work in Cyprus.
-The United Nations Interim Administration Mission in Kosovo or UNMIK issued stamps during its work for peace in this war torn area.
+The United Nations Interim Administration Mission in Kosovo or UNMIK issued stamps during its work for peace in that war torn area.

 No collection of United Nations stamps is complete without including the postal stationery and postal cards issued by the United Nations Postal Authorities.
 These important pieces are often colorful, interesting and fun to collect.
 Inexpensive, they add an additional element to your collection.
+Our iHobb.com stock consists of postal entires, airletter sheets and postal cards issued by the United Nations New York, Geneva and Vienna.

 Beginning in 1995 The United Nations Postal Authority initiated production of Souvenir Booklets, known as the Prestige Booklets Series, depicting the culture and heritage of member nations.
 We offer the complete unexploded books which can be easily disassembled for the panes as called for by many albums, or left in-tact with the interesting pages of text that fill the booklets.
-Quit possibly the United Nations best philatelic work!
+Quite possibly the United Nations best philatelic work!

 Each year the United Nations Postal Authority issues Souvenir Folders presenting the stamps for the year from New York, Geneva and Vienna.
 Collecting these folders is a wonderful way to obtain the stamps and also the story behind the stamps in attractive 'book' format.
 In addition to the annual sets of stamps in folder format, the United Nations has issued Souvenir Folders for the Flag Series and Human Rights Issues